Jedmeyer/SolarSim/README.md

 	./gen

 this will prompt you first for the number of objects and second for the square dimensional range of the objects.
-Choose a number of objects up to 1million (though this will take some time), and a range **specify the range later**.
+Choose a number of objects up to 1000 objects for a reasonable runtime and a zone between 100 and 1080.
 This will output n bodies to random x,y positions with random mass into a textfile called output.txt.

 Next, run: